Mike Campbell (pitcher): Biography

-Michael Thomas Campbell (born February 17, 1964) is an American former Major League Baseball pitcher.
-He was picked in the first round (7th overall) by the Seattle Mariners in the 1985 Major League Baseball Draft, out of the University of Hawaii.
-He attended West Seattle High School and Newport High School in Bellevue Wa.
+Campell attended West Seattle High School then Newport High School in Washington before playing college baseball for the Hawaii Rainbow Warriors.
+He was Hawaii's most valuable pitcher in 1984 and 1985.
+He was picked in the first round (seventh overall) by the Seattle Mariners in the 1985 Major League Baseball draft.
 Campbell was named Pacific Coast League Most Valuable Player in 1987 while coming up through the Mariners system with the Calgary Cannons before his MLB debut that same year.

 After making his major league debut on July 4, 1987, Campbell was in and out of the Mariners rotation from 1987 to 1989.
-During the 1989 season he was traded to the Montreal Expos along with Mark Langston in a 5 player deal in which the Mariners received Randy Johnson, Brian Holman and Gene Harris.
-Campbell also played in the big leagues with the Texas Rangers, San Diego Padres and Chicago Cubs.
+In one of his best games, he threw a one-run, five-hit complete game shutout against the Cleveland Indians on April 28, 1988, with a career-high 7 strikeouts.
+In July 1989, he was traded to the Montreal Expos as the player to be named later in an earlier trade that sent Mark Langston to Montreal for Randy Johnson, Brian Holman and Gene Harris.
+Campbell also played in the big leagues with the Texas Rangers, San Diego Padres, and Chicago Cubs.